developwithpurpose/front-end-developer-exercise/app/README.markdown

 #### deviations from design
 There was only one major deviation from the design spec provided and that was in the "baby step heading" line-height.
 What is defined as font-size 30px and line-height 20px was changed to a line-height of 34px.

+Helvetica font is at the discretion of the OS that the browser is running on since it is not available on CDNs.  `san-sarif` is used as a fallback in those cases.

+In the annotated mock-up, the shadows on left and right of the main container show as if they are only extending as long as the height of shadow_[left/right].jpg.
+I felt that when I implemented that, it looked to be a hard cut at the 724px line.
+I decided to scale the shadows to the size of the container.
+This is slighly off from the green highlighting in the annotated-mockup.jpg, but looks visually more like what is in the mockup.jpg

 I will also note that the large blue icon sprite was not compiled with correct spacing.
 While not a deviation from the visual design, it is a deviation from the designer's resource set.